Should I Become a Security Manager?

 Security guards can work in all sorts of environments and settings.
 While some may focus on protecting individuals, others may work in public settings monitoring crowds and property.
 Specific duties vary depending on the job and location, but generally, security guards control the environment in a location and work to prevent criminal activity.

-- Earn a degree.
+Earn a degree to accelerate your success.
 Those who want to pursue security management can gain the necessary skills by earning a degree in security management.
 Having a degree can improve an individual's chances of becoming a security manager.
-Course studies may include the fundamentals of security, studying security systems and the ethics involved in security.
+Course studies may include the fundamentals of security, studying security systems, and the ethics involved in security.

 Step 3: Explore Managerial Career Paths